jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 </p>

 ### We Got This
-- As Pan touches down she transforms back into her true Druid shape.
+- Pan touches down and transforms back into her true Druid shape.
-- As the party looks on giant Scythe blades come out of the walls cutting into Pan taking 18 point of damage in the process.
+- As the party looks on giant Scythe blades come out of the walls cutting into Pan taking 18 points of damage in the process.
 Luckily, she Balm's the Summer Court out of herself to mellow out the damage.
-- As Pan lays the floor, Skógur asks from across the room, _"Any triggers you on?"_
+- As Pan lays bleeding on the floor, Skógur asks from across the room, _"You on any triggers?"_.
   - After Pan makes a perception check she see's there is a weighted floor under her.
-- Virra having the Thieves Tools that they found before in the jungle needs to get to Pan to assist the situation.
+- Virra having the Thieves Tools that they found before in the jungle needs to get them to Pan.
 - Gingerly, Virra heads back to the party where they wrap the Thieves Tools in rope to hopefully not loose it tossing it to Pan.
 - With a great throw the tools they stick the landing and no other traps are triggered!
 - Thieves Tools in hand Pan scans the area and see's that the traps may be able to be [jammed up](https://www.youtube.com/watch?v=ebGFXr2QpoA) in some sort of way.